 - We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care.
 In this situation, you will have to pay the full cost (rather than paying just your copayment) when you fill your prescription.
 You will be responsible for costs incurred above the HAP-negotiated pharmacy rate.
-Quantity limitations and restrictions may apply.
-You can ask us to reimburse you for our share of the cost by submitting a Pharmacy Reimbursement form.
-The Pharmacy Reimbursement form is located at www.hap.org/medicare/member-resources/forms or contact Customer Service if you have questions (phone numbers are printed on the back cover of this booklet). - If you take a prescription drug on a regular basis and you are going on a trip, be sure to check your supply of the drug before you leave.
+Quantity limitations and restrictions may apply. - If you take a prescription drug on a regular basis and you are going on a trip, be sure to check your supply of the drug before you leave.
 When possible, take along all the medication you will need.
 You may be able to order your prescription drugs ahead of time through our network mail order pharmacy service or through a retail network pharmacy that offers an extended supply. - If you are traveling within the US, but outside of the plan's service area, and you become ill, lose or run out of your prescription drugs, we will cover prescriptions that are filled at an out-of-network pharmacy if you follow all other coverage rules identified within this document and a network pharmacy is not available.
 In this situation, you will have to pay the full cost (rather than paying just your co-payment) when you fill your prescription.
 You can ask us to reimburse you.